 Susanna Jernelöv, who also undertakes research at the Department of Clinical Neuroscience, believes that the tiredness that results from this is an obvious side effect of the treatment.

 ‘For many years, psychological treatment has generally been viewed as being free of side effects,’ she says.
 ‘But that isn’t actually the case.
-The intense tiredness you experience if you are receiving CBT for sleep problems is unpleasant and a definite side effect of the treatment.’
+The intense tiredness or sleepiness you often experience when you work with CBT for sleep problems is unpleasant and a definite side effect of the treatment.’

 One in four people who receive CBT for insomnia do not benefit from it.
 A possible reason for this is that they lack the energy to complete the treatment.
 Jernelöv is currently undertaking a comparative study of different variants of CBT for insomnia.
 The aim is to compare the extent of the side effects, so as to identify the variant that is both effective and mild.
 It is difficult to say to what extent CBT is actually offered for insomnia at, for example, health centres across the country.
 Internet-delivered treatment is still mainly available only in the context of studies at the internet psychiatry unit at Stockholm County Council.
 It is expected to become part of the regular range of treatments in 2017.